level-1-dao/level-1-dao/Mission.md

 Every Level1 will have space to create a two-way dialogue.
 This can be learners providing feedback to guides as well as learners supporting each other.

 - **Fun:**
-"If it aint fun, what's the point" - Ben and Jerry's bumper sticker.
+"If it ain't fun, what's the point" - Ben and Jerry's bumper sticker.
 A measure on if we've created a low-stakes environment is how much fun people are having.
 Creating space for play, laughter, and experimentation is important to us.
 Some thoughts we have here revolve around designing forgiving environments.
 Inspireation from physical play spaces excite us to explore soft edges, plaful mascots, custom themes, easy navigation, undo and saved progress functions.

 # Level design
 As a guide you are likely passionate about introducing a topic that has brought joy into your life.
 We encourage you to harness this passion and integrate it into the design of your Level1.

 When a learner clicks on your level, the first thing they'll see is the **overview page**.
-There are a few important elements on this page to take not of.
+There are a few important elements on this page to take note of.

 <p align="center">
  <img src="public/assets/screenshots/1.png?raw=true" alt="Level1 Overview Page Screenshot">